maelh/radio-frequency-prototype-boards/Manufacturing.md

 ![KiCad 7 plot settings](images/PlotSettings.png "KiCad 7 plot settings")

-Now, generate the gerber, the drill, and the map files.
+Now, generate the Gerber, the drill, and the map files.
 The results will be in the gerbers/ sub-directory.
 Put all the generated files in gerbers/ into a ZIP file, and upload them to your manufacturer.

 See also:
   - [How to generate Gerber and Drill files in KiCad 7 (JLCPCB)](https://jlcpcb.com/help/article/362-how-to-generate-gerber-and-drill-files-in-kicad-7)